TMoShadez/NXTKonekt-Service-Quoting-Tool/replit.md

 - June 22, 2025.
 Implemented configuration pricing logic: Failover with 1 device = $0, Failover with >1 devices = billable hours.
 Primary with <5 devices = $0, Primary with >=5 devices = billable hours
 - June 22, 2025.
 Updated quote summary page to match PDF format with hours, rates, and hardware line items displayed in 4-column table layout
 - June 22, 2025.
 Added "Number of Routers to be installed" required field to Site Characteristics section with router count multiplier logic for installation hours when >1 router specified
+- June 22, 2025.
+Fixed Fleet Tracking and Fleet Camera form input issues by implementing debounced state updates that save on blur instead of every keystroke, preventing cursor jumping and character deletion

 ## User Preferences